Active

 Personnel and Finance Committee

-2. Finance staff reviewed the 2026 budget and how it changed from earlier versions.
+3. Finance Director Kassie Paider reviewed how the city’s general budget proposal evolved and what changed from earlier versions.

 Personnel and Finance Committee

-3. The committee voted 2-0 to recommend the 2026 budget package to council, including shifting $2,000 to restore cemetery flower funding (along with other budget changes).
+4. The committee voted 2-0 to recommend the 2026 budget package to council, including shifting $2,000 to restore cemetery flower funding, removing a proposed 2% library levy increase, and seeking $5,000 more from the Room Tax Committee.

 Personnel and Finance Committee

-6. City Council approved funding for the cemetery perpetual care flowers program for 2026.
+5. Council approved funding for the cemetery perpetual-care flowers program for 2026 on a 9-0 vote.

 City Council

-7. The agenda write-up described a 2026 plan of $2,700 in city tax support for one final year plus $3,300 to be raised through a community crowdfunding campaign.
+6. The written agenda description said the 2026 budget included $2,700 in property tax support for one final year and anticipated raising $3,300 through a community crowdfunding campaign to cover 2026 planting costs.

 City Council

-8. The recommended motion text called for including $2,700 in city taxes for one final year and directing staff to launch a crowdfunding campaign for cemetery flower donations.
+7. The recommended action text proposed including $2,700 in general city taxes for one final year and directing staff to launch a crowdfunding campaign for cemetery flower donations.

 City Council